-Fort Harrison Events
+Fort Harrison State Park advisories

 Fort Harrison is a state park for many seasons for many reasons.
 Patrons may enjoy visiting the park year round, especially in winter since Fort Harrison features one of the biggest sledding hills in the area.
 Spring is the season to walk with the woodland wildflowers in full bloom across the park.
 Summer is the perfect time for a canoe trip down Fall Creek, the major water feature that runs through the north side of Fort Harrison.
 Autumn brings warm, sunny days and breathtaking fall colors to this, the last forested corner left in Marion County.